Note: This is the sixth in a series of Lifecycle Planning articles for every age group.

-Or put another way: The financial emphasis in your 70s will likely shift from asset accumulation to asset drawdown and preservation.
+Or put another way: The financial emphasis in your 70s and beyond will likely shift from asset accumulation to asset drawdown and preservation.
 There are two key planning components to this new financial priority — budgeting and portfolio distribution.
 These go hand in hand, as your budget will dictate how much of your retirement portfolio you must withdraw each month to meet your living expenses.

 If you haven’t lived on a budget before, now would be a good time to learn the discipline of budgeting.
 Simply write down all of your fixed monthly expenses (like rent or mortgage, utilities, insurance premiums, transportation and groceries) on a sheet of paper, or enter them in a spreadsheet, and add them up.
 Then add an allowance for variable expenses, like entertainment and travel.
 This will give you a good idea of how much it costs to maintain your basic standard of living.